TK3096/p2p-harvest-game/README.md

 - 💾 **Persistent State**: Game progress is automatically saved
 - 🎮 **Interactive Terminal UI**: Built with crossterm for a smooth CLI experience
 - 🚀 **Async Architecture**: Powered by Tokio for efficient networking
+- 🌐 **WASM-Ready Core**: Separated core logic can be compiled to WebAssembly
+- 🔧 **Modular Design**: Clean separation between game logic, CLI, and networking

 ## Prerequisites